 Foreign Earned Income Exclusion 2019 & 2020 Updates

 Each year, the IRS adjusts the maximum amount of the FEIE to account for inflation.
 For the 2019 tax year, the limit is $105,900.
-The Foreign Earned Income Exclusion 2020 maximum amount has risen to $107,600.
-That means that the first $107,600 of your foreign earned income can be excluded from taxation.
+The Foreign Earned Income Exclusion 2020 maximum amount has risen to $107,600—which means that the first $107,600 of your foreign earned income can be excluded from taxation.
+In 2021, the exclusion amount increases to $108,700.

 One important note: some income does not qualify for the FEIE.
 The IRS lists the following types of income as not covered by the FEIE: